allegroai/clearml-docs/docs/guides/reporting/image_reporting.md

 (storage for [artifacts](../../clearml_sdk/task_sdk.md#setting-upload-destination) is different).
 Set credentials for storage in the ClearML configuration file.

-When the script runs, it creates an experiment named `image reporting`, which is associated with the `examples` project.
+When the script runs, it creates an experiment named `image reporting` in the `examples` project.

 Report images using several formats by calling the [Logger.report_image](../../references/sdk/logger.md#report_image)
 method: